The Braque Francais sometimes referred to as a French Pointer, is a Pyrenean class of dog.

 These dogs need a lot of exercise.
 They were meant to be in the outdoors running and hunting on a daily basis.

-When they are kept inside for extended periods of time, they can quickly become depressed and agitated.
+When they are kept inside for extended periods, they can quickly become depressed and agitated.

 You need to make sure that your Braque Francais gets at least 30 to 45 minutes of exercise a day when they aren’t out on a hunt.